alizz3/alizz3/README.md

 <h3 align="center">I'm frontend developer 🐱‍💻</h3>

+Software programming student with knowledge in desktop and responsive web programming, as well as interface design through the use of Figma mockups.
+I consider myself a resourceful person with great capacity to adapt to work teams, always seeking to learn and improve.
+Currently, I am looking for an opportunity to apply my skills and knowledge in the job market.

+In addition to my technical skills, I have interpersonal skills that allow me to communicate effectively with my colleagues and clients.
+I focus on understanding users' needs to create software solutions that satisfy their requirements and exceed their expectations in the visual field.
+I am also committed to continuous improvement, so I am willing to take courses and attend conferences to stay up-to-date with the latest software development trends and technologies.
+My goal is to contribute to the success of the company I work for through my passion for programming and problem-solving skills.

-I am 18 years old, I am starting in the world of FrontEnd I started in it just out of curiosity, and now I enjoy every moment that I develop in it, every stage of learning, success or error, always trying to find the best version of myself.
-Belonging to the world of technology allows me to be myself and create new things without limiting my imagination 👩🏻‍🚀🚀
+Belonging to the computer world allows me to be myself and create new things without limiting my imagination 👩🏻‍🚀🚀.

   "El mejor modo de predecir el futuro es inventándolo" - Alan Kay